-Child mental health waits worst on record
+Scotland's child mental health waits worst on record

 Mental Health Minister Clare Haughey admitted they were “completely unacceptable”.

-The government set a standard for the NHS to deliver a maximum wait of 18 weeks from a patient’s referral to treatment for specialist child and adolescent mental health services (CAMHS) from December 2014.
+A maximum wait of 18 weeks from a patient’s referral to treatment for specialist child and adolescent mental health services (CAMHS) was set as a standard for the NHS to deliver from December 2014.

-Ministers said the standard should be delivered for at least 90% of patients.

-However the latest figures show the 90% target was met by only three NHS Boards – NHS Ayrshire and Arran, NHS Shetland and NHS Western Isles.
+Ministers said the standard should be delivered for at least 90% of patients however, this target was met by only three NHS Boards – NHS Ayrshire and Arran, NHS Shetland and NHS Western Isles.

 Only 34.4% of people were seen within 18 weeks in NHS Tayside, while Forth Valley and Grampian failed to achieve 50%.